jbqueru/yast3/README.md

 blitter, which blocks the CPU for 32us at a time.
 In the worst-case scenario, those two can add up.

+Similarly, code blocks that disable interrupts can disrupt interrupt timing.
+A task-switch falls into that category: ignoring all other overhead, and even with shortcuts, is likely to exceed 25us, i.e. longer than a DIV.

 For the least sensitive situations, blitter + DIV only causes a minor risk of small temporary glitches, such that there might not be a need for any mitigation.